Hearing Care is Health Care

 • If your family member struggles with dementia or Alzheimers, please know many hearing solutions can improve communication.
 Reach out to us.
 We can walk through various hearing technologies or accessories that will suit the needs of your loved one.

 Since hearing loss is a modifiable age-associated condition linked to dementia, the Lancet International Commission on Dementia, Prevention, Intervention, and Care has estimated that treating hearing loss may decrease the risk of dementia by nine percent.
-[Practice name] empowers patients and advocates that they treat hearing loss sooner rather than later!
+The Hearing & Dizziness Clinic empowers patients and advocates that they treat hearing loss sooner rather than later!

 During Alzheimer’s and Brain Awareness Month, we want to shed light on such a prevalent health topic.
 Experiencing Alzheimer’s, dementia, or any brain injury can be extremely challenging for our patients and their loved ones.
-At [Insert Practice], we have the patience, compassion, and empathy to walk through these challenges with you.
+At The Hearing & Dizziness Clinic, we have the patience, compassion, and empathy to walk through these challenges with you.
 Our goal is to ensure you and your loved ones are heard while helping you hear your best.

 REFERENCES